Ever wonder what happens to perfectly good leftover paint?

 1-gallon bucket: $11 +tax

-(Only available in Mansfield White, Granite Gray, Barn Red, Maple Cream, and Creamy White)
+(Only available in Mansfield White, Granite Gray, Barn Red, and Maple Cream)

 If you need to match your new color to a previous paint that you used, you’ll need to have a paint made from the same batch as your last job.
 The batch number can be found on the middle three numbers of the barcode on your paint can (see the image on the right for an example).